-What are "Organizations"?
+What are "organizations"?

 Getting your invitation

-Working within your Publish dashboard
+Working within your dashboard

-Once you’ve accepted your invitation and you’ve set up your account (if you didn’t have one already), you can now see your own individual Organization and the new Organization by navigating to your account menu.
-You can switch between the two Organizations depending on where you’d like to work.
+Once you’ve accepted your invitation and you’ve set up your account (if you didn’t have one already), you can now see your own individual organization and the new organization by navigating to your account menu.
+You can switch between the two organizations depending on where you’d like to work.

 Working with drafts

 All users with channel permissions are able to create draft posts in the drafts area.
 The drafts area is great for crafting ideas for posts, as well as creating final posts that you'd like to submit for approval.
 The option to request approval on drafts, as well as the ability to approve draft posts, will depend on permissions.
 Learn more on how to create and approve draft posts here.

 Viewing metrics and working with reports in the analytics dashboard